Analytics: Nuclear Magnetic Resonance Spectroscopy

 By Markus Ziegler at Bruker BioSpin

 As the demand to bring drugs to market faster continues to rise, the pharmaceutical industry is experiencing unprecedented growth.
-According to Statista, the 2020 revenue for the global pharmaceutical companies was upwards of $1.2tn; 49% of this revenue share was in the North American market.1 A recent industry report predicts that pharmaceutical manufacturing will grow rapidly with a compound annual growth rate of 11.34% by 2028.2
+According to Statista, the 2020 revenue for the global pharmaceutical companies was upwards of $1.2tn; 49% of this revenue share was in the North American market.

 The benefits of nuclear magnetic resonance (NMR) spectroscopy are starting to make significant inroads in the drug development sector, where the method can give valuable new insights to support research into the molecular structure of elements, chemical reactions and other dynamic processes.
 The non-invasive and non-destructive process provides both functional and anatomical information.